Tuổi Trẻ: History

 In 2003, the official online version of the newspaper was launched on the Internet at the address tuoitre.com.vn.
 According to statistics from Alexa, a company under Amazon, at the time of its launch, Tuổi Trẻ Online ranked 39,238 among a total of 3 billion websites globally, with foreign traffic accounting for 58.72% of total visits.
 By 2021, it had risen to 19th place on the list of the top 50 websites in Vietnam.
 Additionally, in 2010, Tuổi Trẻ ranked 6th among the top 100 most popular newspapers in Asia and 34th among 200 periodic media publications worldwide, according to the international media directory and search site 4 International Media & Newspapers.
 In 2018, after a three-month suspension of operations, the website’s visual interface was updated to optimize the user experience.

-In its early days, the newspaper had its headquarters at 55 Duy Tân Street, Phạm Ngọc Thạch, District 1, Hồ Chí Minh City, before relocating its editorial department to 60A Hoang Van Thu Street, Ward 9, Phú Nhuận District.
-On June 18, 2010, the English-language online newspaper Tuoi Tre News was established, and a year later, the Tuổi Trẻ Mobile platform was launched on mobile devices.
+In its early days, the newspaper had its headquarters at 55 Duy Tân Street, Phạm Ngọc Thạch, District 1, Ho Chi Minh City, before relocating its editorial department to 60A Hoang Van Thu Street, Ward 9, Phú Nhuận District.
+On June 18, 2010, the English-language online newspaper Tuoi Tre News was established, and a year later, the Tuổi Trẻ mobile platform was launched on mobile devices.
 In 2020, the publication came under the management of the Ho Chi Minh City Party Committee, and two years later, the newsroom began piloting a Podcast section to diversify distribution channels and better reach audiences in the digital space.
 By 2023, Tuổi Trẻ continued its merger with the newspaper Báo Khăn Quàng Đỏ in line with the government's directive on the roadmap for restructuring, developing, and managing media agencies in Vietnam.

-Offices

-Its headquarters is located on 60A, Hoàng Văn Thụ Street, Ward 9, Phú Nhuận District, in the urban area of Ho Chi Minh City and not so far from Tan Son Nhat International Airport.
-Tuoi Tre has 8 representative offices in the capital city of Hanoi at 72A Thuy Khue Street (currently at 15 Doc Ngu Street - Ba Dinh District while the building at Thuy Khue Street is under reconstruction), Nghệ An, Huế, Đà Nẵng, Qui Nhơn, Nha Trang, Đà Lạt, and Cần Thơ.